Targeting Completeness: Automated Complexity Analysis of Integer Programs: Abstract

 \section{Abstract}

 There exist several approaches to infer runtime or resource bounds for integer programs automatically.
-In this paper, we study the subclass of \emph{periodic rational solvable loops (prs-loops)}, where questions regarding the runtime and the size of variable values are decidable.
-We show how to use these results for the complexity analysis of full integer programs.
-To this end, we present a modular approach which computes local runtime and size bounds for subprograms which correspond to prs-loops.
+In this paper, we study the subclass of \emph{periodic rational solvable loops (prs-loops)}, where questions regarding the runtime and the size of variable values are decidable and where we can therefore obtain techniques that are ``complete'' for such subclasses.
+We show how to use these results for the complexity analysis of arbitrary general integer programs.
+To this end, we present a modular approach which computes local runtime and size bounds for subprograms which correspond to \emph{prs}-loops.
 These local bounds are then lifted to global runtime and size bounds for the whole integer program.
-Furthermore, we introduce several techniques to transform larger programs into prs-loops to increase the scope of our approach.
-The power of our procedure is shown by our implementation in the complexity analysis tool \tool{KoAT}.
+Furthermore, we introduce several techniques to transform larger programs into \emph{prs}-loops to increase the scope of the approach.
+The power of the procedure is shown by our implementation in the complexity analysis tool \tool{KoAT}.

 \keywords{Automated Complexity Analysis \and Runtime Bounds \and Size Bounds \and Decidability \and Integer Programs}